 While there are no specific child-friendly services or products, the inherent simplicity is welcome with kids.
-Disconnected from the internet, from their electronics, and from their scheduled north American lives, our children became entranced with imaginative play.
+Disconnected from the internet, from their electronics, and from their scheduled North American lives, our children became entranced with imaginative play.
 With very few toys along for the ride, they still managed to entertain themselves – sometimes for hours – with very little.

 Know the Challenges of Traveling to Cuba

 Traveling independently with our kids in Cuba was not always easy.
 It can be slow and tedious.
-The combination of a centralised economy (only state-run travel agencies and transport options) and lack of internet accessibility, made planning things on the fly difficult at times.
+The combination of a centralized economy (only state-run travel agencies and transport options) and lack of internet accessibility, made planning things on the fly difficult at times.
 And yet, around every twist and turn, we met Cubans who welcomed us into their homes, who engaged us in conversation about our family, and who shared their snacks with our kids.